ideal-lab5/tle/tle/benches/benches.md

 ## Adding new Benches

 To add a new bench:
-1. create a new file under etf-crypto-primitives/benches for example `my_new_bench.rs`
+1. create a new file under `tle/benches` for example `my_new_bench.rs`
-2. register your benchmark in the etf-crypto-primitives Cargo.toml by adding:
+2. register your benchmark in the tle Cargo.toml by adding:
 ``` toml
 [[bench]]
 name = "my_new_bench"